KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_1.md

 ###### Call the function
 In order to see what we’ve accomplished so far, the function has to be run.

-  1. In the _my-scripts.js_ file, find the comment that says `// call submitOrder function when order button is clicked (Worksheet Part 1: Call the Function, Step 1)`.
+  1. In the _my-scripts.js_ file, find the comment that says `// call submitOrder function when order button is clicked (Worksheet Part 1: Call the Function, Step 1)` around line 28.
 Place your cursor at the end of that line and press enter.

   2. On that new line, type `submitOrder();` to call the submitOrder function.